Bossam: Steal the Fate: Commercial performance

 On its first episode, Bossam Steal Fate set a new viewership rating record for an MBN drama premiere.

 As per Nielsen Korea, the 11th episode aired on June 5, 2021, logged a national average viewership of 8% with 1.61 million viewers, thereby breaking its own highest ratings.

 According to Nielsen Korea, the 20th episode of Bossam: Steal the Fate, aired on July 4, scored an average nationwide rating of 9.8% with a peak of 11.2%, and has set a new record for the highest viewership ever achieved by any drama in MBN's history.

 Audience viewership

 International broadcast

 Recently, on the OTT platform Viki, which is being serviced in the Americas, the Middle East, Oceania and Asia, Bossam: Steal the Fate has risen to the Top 10 US Market Content ranking, as well as scored 9.4/10 in the service user evaluation.
 With the enthusiastic support of overseas fans, subtitles were created in 11 languages.
 In Taiwan, it's available for streaming on the popular platform friDay from May 1, 2021.
 The viewers rating is 4.8 out of 5.
 It is scheduled to be broadcast on GTV, one of Taiwan's four major broadcasters and KNTV, a Japanese broadcaster specialising in Korean wave, and will be serviced in the second half of this year on terrestrial broadcasters in Vietnam, the Philippines and Singapore.
+Also, it will replace Slay: Till Death Do Us Part on GMA at a later timeslot of 11:00 PM, after Saksi and before Desirable Flowers.